trustlines-protocol/relay/CONTRIBUTING.md

 ### To include

 - For a bug fix:
-  - Add a test that shows that the bug was fixed, and make sure that the test fails
+  - Add a test that makes the bug explicit, and make sure that the test fails
   - Fix the bug, so that the test passes
 - For a new feature:
   - Add a test, that demonstrate the new feature.
 Consider also adding the new functionality